 User Review( votes)

-Those who are interested in purchasing this GoolRC T32 as their first drone, it can be ordered for $60.99 right here on Amazon.
-If you need more fun time, don’t forget to add a couple of spare batteries to your shopping chart.
+For those who are interested in purchasing this GoolRC T32 as their first drone, it can be ordered for $60.99 right here on Amazon.
+If you need more fun time, don’t forget to add a couple of spare batteries to your shopping cart.

 Just got this “N948XING” coupon code, which should offer you 30% discount.